-When Shane Zack is not busy teaching science, wrangling FSM students or telling hilarious stories, he picks up his mandolin.
+When Shane Zack is not busy teaching science, wrangling FSMN students or telling hilarious stories, he picks up his mandolin.
 We asked Shane how he got interested in bluegrass music and where one might hear his two bands play around town.

 When did you first start playing music?